day8/re-frame/README.md

 get to leverage 50 years of foliated excellence from the very best minds available.
 We also get to leverage a thriving ClojureScript community which delivers modern ideas and best-in-class tooling.

-re-frame was created by a programmer who had already been developing for two decades before the Web was even "a thing".
+re-frame was created by a programmer who had been developing for two decades before the Web was even "a thing".
 Yeah, that old.
 He's seen a UI or two along the way.
 Still has hair.

 Although re-frame leverages React (and the brilliant [Reagent](http://reagent-project.github.io/)), it only needs